senecajs/seneca-in-practice/problems/sum/problem.md

-Build a simple seneca service for the role `math` and action `sum`.
-The service has to calculate the sum of the `left` and `right` property of the message.
-You need to return the seneca service through `module.exports`.

 ---

 ## Introduction
 Seneca lets you build a microservice system without worrying about how the parts fit together.

 Every microservice in seneca has to consume JSON messages.
 Unlike other systems, in seneca the producer of such a JSON message does not specify which service should process the message.
-In seneca, each microservice specifies **patterns** to match messages against and
-Seneca makes sure that each message is processed by the best matching service.
+In seneca, each microservice specifies **patterns** to match messages against and Seneca makes sure that each message is processed by the best matching service.

 The pattern definition is just a list of key-value pairs that the top level properties of the JSON message document must match.

 This is an example service for a simple `hello` _command_ with the _role_ `greetings`:

 ```javascript
 var seneca = require('seneca')()